 The "Drop/No Show/Reinstate/Census Roster” link will disappear from your faculty dashboard 7 days after census.
 After that, drops will need to be processed through Enrollment Services.

-Showing drops on MOODLE
+Showing drops on CANVAS

 Positive Attendance Classes Are Any Of The Following:

 - Short-term credit courses scheduled to meet fewer than 5 days.

 - Credit courses scheduled irregularly with respect to the number of days of the week and the number of hours the course meets on the scheduled days.